Dalmatian

 Australian Shepherd (Photo by Tomas Dolezal on Unsplash)

+Australian Shepherds are bundles of boundless energy, always ready for the next adventure or task with an enthusiasm that’s contagious.
 “With a jaw-dropping multi-colored coat and ice-blue eyes, the Australian Shepherd is a striking dog.
 He’s also extremely hyper one.
 This herding breed always needs a job to do to ensure boredom is kept at bay.
 Whether you enroll him in an agility course or doggie daycare, it’s important to keep your Australian Shepherd busy,” notes Hepper.

+Their high-octane personalities combined with their keen intelligence mean they’re not just physically active but mentally restless too, constantly seeking new challenges and experiences to satisfy their insatiable curiosity and work drive.
 “This herding breed is still used to work stock on ranches and farms, and even those bred to be pets maintain the energy necessary to do the job.
-Therefore, they need regular exercise to make sure they stay happy and healthy while living in your home,” comments iHeartDogs.
+Therefore, they need regular exercise to make sure they stay happy and healthy while living in your home,” writes iHeartDogs.

 3. Dalmatian